daidensacha/buttonStyler/README.md

 -  **Contact form**  \- Users can access the contact form from the Navbar or Footer.
 Clicking on the email icon will open the modal with the contact form.
 It will include validation, and they will be able to send a message.
 A message will inform the user of the message submission's success or failure.

--  **accordion**  \- There will be multiple levels of forms containing fieldsets of grouped inputs providing values to compile CSS rules.
+-  **Accordion**  \- There will be multiple levels of forms containing fieldsets of grouped inputs providing values to compile CSS rules.
 The user will work through the different style attributes and see the result live as they change the style values.
 The accordion will have one Form open at a time

 -  **Demo button**  \- The user will add their button text, colors, style attributes by changing the values of the form inputs.
 The change in values will be updated live to the demo button.
 The user can change the button's background color to see how it looks against the intended background color.